prometheusresearch/baseline-codebase/src/rex.platform/README.rst

 * texlive
 * xzdec

+To build PDF documentation, you need to install LaTeX and additional TeX
+libraries:

+* texlive-latex-recommended
+* texlive-latex-extra
+* texlive-fonts-recommended

 If you've previously installed ``pip`` and/or ``virtualenv`` using the system packages (``python-pip``, ``python-virtualenv``), it's **highly** recommended that you uninstall them and instead install the newest ``pip`` directly from